Some tenting tips...

 Do not allow children to play with or near lighted appliances.

 Condensation can occur in any synthetic fabric tent so try to keep ventilation open for as much time as possible to help try and alleviate this.

 Do not set-up the tent completely taut, otherwise it will not be able to adapt to varying wind and weather.

 Use a camping mallet to secure the pegs.

-Remove dirt from the tent with a soft sponge and clean pure water, and sweep out the tent before returning it.
+Remove dirt from the tent with a soft sponge and clean water, and sweep out the tent before returning it.

 The flysheet is made of water-repellent material.
 To prevent water from seeping through the flysheet, avoid touching the inside surface in rainy weather.

 Insecticides must not be sprayed in or on the tent.